jedwood/optimize-mobile-bandwidth/README.md

     9TXL0Y4OHwAAAABJRU5ErkJggg==" alt="Red dot" />

 For squeezing the most out of your image files, try [ImageOptim](http://imageoptim.com/) if you're on a Mac, [PNGGauntlet](http://pnggauntlet.com/) for Windows, or [Smush.it](http://www.smushit.com/ysmush.it/) if you want a web-based services.

+### Sneaky Background Calls
+Some techniques require as much UX thinking as they do technical prowess.
+For example, if a user creates a new item in your app, you can display a confirmation immediately, and then process the server call in the background.
+If the call fails due to a poor or missing network connection, you can back up and allow the user to try again, or be even smarter by saving the data locally and pushing it up to the server when the device is back online.
+Instragram famously [took a brilliant approach](http://www.cultofmac.com/164285/the-clever-trick-instagram-uses-to-upload-photos-so-quickly/) by starting the upload of the photo long before the user clicks "done."
+Take a look at all the calls your app needs to make, and work with your design team to find opportunities for clever background calls.

+## What About Premature Optimization?
+As developers we remind ourselves and each other to avoid premature optimization.
+It's a good principle, but many of the techniques listed here can and should be implemented early in your development process.
+Tools like [Grunt](http://gruntjs.com/) make it easy to minify and combine your files in the background as you go.
+Tweaking the compression settings is something you won't need to do often, but it will pay off across your app for as long as it's running.
+Giving some thought beforehand to aggregation and partial responses will result in snappier performance without writing much, if any, extra code.

+If early beta versions of your app feel speedy, your users can focus their feedback on features rather than performance.